This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 Long-term storage

-Retailers can utilize bonded warehouses for long-term storage of their goods for up to five years.
+Retailers can utilize bonded storage for long-term storage of their goods for up to five years.
 This enables them to maintain inventory levels without the pressure of immediate distribution, providing flexibility in managing seasonal or fluctuating demand.

 In-house fulfillment services